 This was also a group-participation adventure, which featured many of the same characters who were Argonauts.
 The setting was Calydon in Aetolia, where the ruler was named Oeneus, who had angered Artemis by neglecting the proper offerings.
 This goddess punished his land by sending a gigantic boar to ravage it, whereby Oeneus instructed his son Meleager to gather the greatest heroes of the time to hunt the beast down and kill it.

 This story was one of several myths depicted on the black-figure vase seen here, known as the "François Vase", after the man who found it in an Etruscan tomb in 1844.
 All together, there are nearly 300 figures decorating the vessel, most of which are labelled.
-Besides the Calydonian boar hunt, the vase depicts the return of Theseus from Crete, the funeral games of Patroclus (an event from Homer's Iliad, covered in section 11), the battle of the Lapiths and the centaurs, and the wedding of Peleus and Thetis (another story from the next section, 11).
+Besides the Calydonian boar hunt, the vase depicts the return of Theseus from Crete, the funeral games of Patroclus (an event from Homer's Iliad, covered in the Trojan War article), the battle of the Lapiths and the centaurs, and the wedding of Peleus and Thetis (another story from the Trojan War article).

 The upper register of the side depicted here is the portion with the boar hunt, seen in a black and white close-up view.
 In front of the boar are Meleager and Peleus (the father of Achilles), immediately behind them is the only female participant, Atalanta the huntress, who swore that she would only love the man who beat her in a foot-race.